dbactual/thomaspaine-www/content/works/prospects-on-the-rubicon.md

    The gentleman who originally furnished the Minister with this plan, now gives it totally up.
-He knew its operation both in peace and war, but the Minister appears not to have comprehended it.
-But if he has made a mistake, his youth and inexperience must be his apology.
+He knew its operation both in peace and war, but the Minister appears not to have comprehended it: But if he has made a mistake, his youth and inexperience must be his apology.

-   The plan, unless it should be altered, that is given out for providing for the expense of the late armaments, is in reality no other than the American plan of paper money, and it is very probable that the Minister has received it from some American refugee.
+   The plan, unless it should be altered, that is given out for providing for the expence of the late armaments, is in reality no other than the American plan of paper money, and it is very probable that the Minister has received it from some American refugee.

-   The plan given out is that the Minister is to borrow the MONEY of the bank.
+   The plan given out is that the Minister is to borrow the MONEY of the Bank.
 Here is the delusion.
 The name of MONEY covers the deception.
-For the case is that the bank docs not lend the real money, but it issues out an emission of bank-paper, and the presumption is that there will be no run upon the bank in consequence of such an extraordinary emission; but if there should, no man can be at a loss in foreseeing the issue.
+For the case is, that the Bank do not lend the real money, but it issues out an emission of Bank-paper, and the presumption is, that there will be no run upon the Bank in consequence of such an extraordinary emission, but if there should, no man can be at a loss in foreseeing the issue.

-   There are those who remember that on a former run the bank was obliged to prolong the time of paying shillings and sixpences, and it is universally credited that a quantity of silver is now preserved in the bank for the same purpose; but the device, to every person of reflection, shows that the capital is not equal to the demands, and that the Chapter of Accidents is part of the Bible of Bank.
+   There are those who remember that on a former run, the Bank was obliged to prolong the time of paying shillings and sixpences, and it is universally credited that a quantity of silver is now preserved in the Bank for the same purpose; but the device, to every person of reflection, shows that the capital is not equal to the demands, and that the Chapter of Accidents is part of the Bible of Bank.

-   It may be asked, why does not the Government issue the paper instead of the bank?
+   It may be asked why do not the Government issue the paper instead of the Bank?
 The answer is that it is exactly the same thing in the end, only with this difference in the mode, that were the Government to do it, it would be too visible a system of paper currency, and that a disguise is necessary.

-   Having recourse to the bank is a kind of playing the bank off against the funds, fighting one kind of paper against another, and in the combat both will be sufferers.
+   Having recourse to the Bank, is a kind of playing the Bank off against the Funds.
+Fighting one kind of paper against another, and in the combat both will be sufferers.

    In short, the delusion of paper riches is working as rapidly in England as it did in America.
-A young and inexperienced Minister, like a young and inexperienced Congress, may suppose that he sees mines of wealth in a printing press, and that a nation cannot be exhausted while there is paper and ink enough to print paper money.
+A young and inexperienced Minister, like a young and inexperienced Congress, may suppose that he sees mines of wealth in a printing-press, and that a nation cannot be exhausted while there is paper and ink enough to print paper money.
 Every new emission, until the delusion bursts, will appear to the nation an increase of wealth.
 Every merchant's coffers will appear a treasury, and he will swell with paper riches till he becomes a bankrupt.

-   When a bank makes too free with its paper, it exposes itself in much the same manner which a government does that makes too free with its power;
+   When a Bank makes too free with its paper, it exposes itself in much the same manner which a Government does that makes too free with its power;
-   too much credit is as bad as too little; and there is such a thing as governing too much, as well in a bank, as in a government.
-But nothing exposes a bank more than being under the influence instead of the protection of government, and whenever either the property or the credit of a bank, can be commanded or influenced by a government, or a minister, its destruction is not far off.
+   too much credit is as bad as too little; and there is such a thing as governing too much as well in a Bank as in a Government.
+But nothing exposes a Bank more than being under the influence, instead of the protection of Government, and whenever either the property or the credit of a Bank can be commanded or influenced by a Government, or a Minister, its destruction is not far off.

    We have now stated the comparative condition of England and France as to